 Skip to content

-The current target is the Commander X16 but other platforms are possible, such as the Foenix/Wildbits F256, as well as even a standalone MIDI-based hardware synthesizer.
+The current target is the Commander X16 but other platforms are possible, such as the Foenix/Wildbits F256, as well as a standalone MIDI-based hardware synthesizer.

 The specification is planned to be complete enough that it can be used for others to create a soft-core (for Furnace, MiSTer, etc.).
 The official hardware will use a variable clocked DAC to derive the pitch (just like our WaveBoy).
 That may require some work for software implementations to approximate and will give a different sound profile.